joshbeard/puppet-crowd/README.md

 Default: undef

 The port for accessing the database server.
-Defaults to '5432' for Postgres and '3306' for MySQL.
+Defaults to '5432' for Postgres, '3306' for MySQL and '1433' for MSSQL.

 __`dbdriver`__

 Default: undef

-Defaults to `com.mysql.jdbc.Driver` when `db` is set to `mysql` and `org.postgresql.Driver` when `db` is set to `postgres`
+Defaults to `com.mysql.jdbc.Driver` when `db` is set to `mysql` and `org.postgresql.Driver` when `db` is set to `postgres`.
+For MSSQL it defaults to the JTDS driver that is supplied by Crowd.

 __`iddb`__